 Expected Longevity of a Condensing Furnace

 The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, the unit may not last as long.
+In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, it may not last as long.

 Why Condensing Furnaces Are More Expensive

-A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds depending on the temperature in your Cambridge home as well as the amount of energy it requires to sustain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Rather, it runs at different speeds according to the temperature in your Cambridge home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating in your home while also offering quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces